TheLaw of Conservation of Mass: A Fundamental Principle in Science

 Connection to the Broader Conservation Framework

 While the law of conservation of mass holds true for ordinary chemical processes, its scope expands when relativistic effects become significant.
 In nuclear reactions, a small but measurable portion of rest mass can be converted into binding energy, radiation, or kinetic energy of the products.
-Despite this, if one includes the mass equivalent of that energy, the total conserved quantity remains unchanged.
+Still, if one includes the mass equivalent of that energy, the total conserved quantity remains unchanged.
 This broader perspective unifies mass and energy conservation into a single, more comprehensive principle that governs everything from stellar nucleosynthesis to particle accelerator collisions.
 Thus, the law of conservation of mass can be viewed as a low‑energy, non‑relativistic limit of a more general conservation law that applies across the entire spectrum of physical phenomena.

 Educational Takeaway and Future Directions